The band structure of a model of spatial random permutation: Introduction

 \subsection{Overview of the remainder of the paper}

 The rest of the paper is organised as follows.
-In Section \ref{s:ou} we study the non-critical regimes of the one-dimensional model, and in particular show how to exploit the Markov property of the Ornstein-Uhlenbeck process to derivative the rates-of-convergence in Theorem \ref{t:main2}.
+In Section \ref{s:ou} we study the subcritical regime $\beta \gg 1/N$ of the one-dimensional model, and in particular show how to exploit the Markov property of the Ornstein-Uhlenbeck process to derive the rate-of-convergence in Theorem \ref{t:main2}.
 In Section \ref{s:ld} we study the critical regime $\beta \sim c/N$ in all dimensions by applying large deviation theory for Gaussian fields.
 Here we also study the variational problem $(VP\!:\!G)$ that was introduced in Section \ref{s:vf} above.
-Finally, in Section \ref{s:final} we derive additional Gaussian estimates that hold in all dimensions, and combine the analysis to complete the proofs of Theorems \ref{t:main1} and~\ref{t:main2}.
+In Section \ref{s:subhigh} we use general Gaussian estimates to study the subcritical regime of the model in all dimensions $d \ge 1$.
+Finally, in Section \ref{s:final} we combine the analysis to complete the proofs of Theorems \ref{t:main1}, \ref{t:main2} and \ref{t:part}.